 Using skincare products with the right active ingredients can keep premature signs of aging—including tech neck–at bay.
 Below, find three effective ingredients that you should consider adding to your current skincare routine in order to prevent tech neck.

 Retinol has been proven to stimulate cell regeneration, boost the production of collagen, and promote skin elasticity, among other things.
-It’s a true multi-tasking skincare ingredient, which is why I formulated Advanced Resurfacing Serum with it.
+It’s a true multi-tasking skincare ingredient.
 One of the major benefits of using retinol (or a prescription retinoid) is that it can make a major impact on the appearance of wrinkles, and that includes wrinkles that are on the neck (take THAT, tech neck!).

-Just beware that prescription retinoids may prove irritating, especially to sensitive skin types, which is why it’s important to patch test, first.
+Beware that prescription retinoids may prove irritating, especially to sensitive skin types, which is why it’s important to patch test, first.
 After all, the skin on your neck is thin and delicate, and the last thing you want to do is cause widespread irritation.
-On that note, read my beginner’s guide to using retinol.
+Dr. Mariwalla suggests using a sandwiching technique, in which you apply moisturizer, then retinol, then another layer of moisturizer.
+This will help the sensitive skin on the neck tolerate the potentially irritating ingredient.
+(On that note, read my beginner’s guide to using retinol.)

 Antioxidants are key in the prevention of premature aging.
 This is because they prevent free radicals (unstable electrons that attack healthy cells and change their composition) from oxidizing molecules.
 Much like the skin on your face, the skin on your neck can come into contact with damaging free radicals daily, whether that’s from UVA and UVB rays, pollution, or other environmental stressors.
 When exposed to these, the DNA, lipids, and proteins in our cells are susceptible to damage.
 What happens next?
 The production of collagen and elastin slows down, which can lead to loss of firmness and wrinkling.
-Protect your neck from free radicals by using an antioxidant-rich serum, such as Vitamin C & E Treatment.
+Protect your neck from free radicals by using an antioxidant-rich serum.

 What If I Already Have Lines on My Neck?